Teckas-Technologies/jobreadydevs-30days-challenge/Readme.md

 2. Use Postman to test API endpoints and verify their functionality.
 3. Prepare your backend for seamless frontend integration.

+## Understanding APIs

+### What is an API?
+1. **API (Application Programming Interface)** is a set of rules that allows one application to interact with another.
+2. It acts as a bridge between the frontend (what users see) and the backend (server/database).
+3. For example, when you submit a form, the frontend sends data to the backend API, which processes it and sends back a response.

+### Methods in an API
+- APIs use HTTP methods to define the type of operation being performed.
+Here are the common methods:

+1. **GET**: Fetches data from the server.
+    - Example: Getting a list of students or details of a specific student.

+2. **POST**: Sends data to the server to create a new resource.
+    - Example: Adding a new student to the database.

+3. **PUT**: Updates an existing resource entirely.
+    - Example: Updating a student's name and email.

+4. **PATCH**: Partially updates an existing resource.
+(Similar to PUT but updates only specified fields.)
+5. **DELETE**: Removes a resource from the server.
+    - Example: Deleting a student's record from the database.

+### What is **async** and **await**?
+1. **async**
+    - Marks a function as asynchronous, meaning it can handle operations that take time (like fetching data from a server) without blocking other code.
+    - Example: Declaring a function with `async` allows using `await` inside it.

+2. **await**
+    - Pauses the execution of an async function until a promise is resolved or rejected.
+    - Example: `await student.save()` ensures the student is saved before the next line executes.

 ## Steps
 ### Step 1: Set Up the CRUD API Routes
 1. Switch to the "Day-17" Branch